teijiIshida/Vulcan/README.md

 * User-friendly design
 * All settings have error-prevention logic
-* Model menus are smart and dynamic
+* Dynamic menus
-* Tooltips appear on hover for many settings
+* Tooltips on hover for most settings
-* “Reset Defaults” button is available to reset settings quickly
+* “Reset Defaults” buttons are available to quickly reset settings
 * Automatically copy all required files into the correct JVP folders (when TG path is set)
 * All settings are remembered and synced with batch/denoising files on app load
 * Can toggle between dark or light appearance mode